Overtone Rabi oscillation of optically polarized triplet electron spins and nuclear hyperpolarization in powder: Results and discussion

-The final $^1$H polarization, 0.183~\%, obtained by the overtone triplet DNP, was lower than the attained polarization (0.75~\%) in our previous work of triplet DNP using the single quantum transition~\cite{kagawa2023triplet}.
+The final $^1$H polarization, 0.183~\%, obtained by the overtone triplet DNP, was lower than the polarization attained (0.75~\%) in our previous work of triplet DNP using the single quantum transition~\cite{kagawa2023triplet}.
 Considering that the underlying polarization mechanism is indeed the ISE, which is confirmed by the similarity of the profiles of the magnetic-field dependence of the enhanced $^1$H signal and of the overtone EPR spectrum (Fig.~\ref{fig:DNP_1H_polarization}(d)), a lack of microwave excitation power required to fulfill the Hartmann--Hahn condition of Eq.~(\ref{eq:HH}) is the major factor limiting the current enhancement.
 With the on-resonance Rabi nutation frequency of no more than ca.~1.2~MHz (Fig.~\ref{fig:DNP_optimisation}(c)) and several times higher $^{1}$H Larmor frequency $\omega_\mathrm{0,H} = 8.74$~MHz, the Hartmann-Hahn condition needs to be satisfied with a rather large offset magnetic field, which can reduce the secular term of the hyperfine interaction that contribute to exchange of mutual spin flip and thereby deteriorate the exchange probability during ISE.
 Thus, a higher overtone Rabi nutation frequency and a larger DNP enhancement would improve the attainable polarization, and this required a microwave amplifier with a higher output power.

-We also tried to perform hyperpolarization of the $^{13}$C spins in microdiamonds with NV$^{-}$ centers in a similar setup with $^{13}$C NMR frequency of 2.12~MHz, but no $^{13}$C signal was observed.
-Presumably, the low natural abundance (ca.~1~\%) of $^{13}$C and a rather small gyromagnetic ratio compared to $^1$H hindered both efficient electron-to-$^{13}$C polarization tranfer and spin diffusion among the $^{13}$C spins.
+We also tried to perform hyperpolarization of the $^{13}$C spins in microdiamonds with NV$^{-}$ centers in a similar setup with a $^{13}$C NMR frequency of 2.12~MHz, but no $^{13}$C signal was observed.
+Presumably, the low natural abundance (ca.~1~\%) of $^{13}$C and a rather small gyromagnetic ratio compared to $^1$H hindered both efficient electron-to-$^{13}$C polarization transfer and spin diffusion among the $^{13}$C spins.
+The relatively low polarization of NV$^-$ centers also contributes to the difficulty in observing DNP-enhanced $^{13}$C NMR signals.